cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 # Whitespace and comments

-All tokes in Schemacode are separated by whitespace.
+Whitespace is used to separate all tokes in Schemacode.
 End-of-line characters have no special meaning (except in text blocks, where they're preserved).
 There's no character (such as `;`) separating commands in Schemacode.

 Schemacode supports line comments using the `//` characters: everything after `//` is ignored.